dotnet/fsharp/fcs/README.md

    nuget/FSharp.Compiler.Service.ProjectCracker.nuspec
    RELEASE_NOTES.md

-## Building
+## Building, Testing, Packaging, Releases

 To build the package use any of:

+  build Build.NetFx
+  build Test.NetFx
+  build NuGet.NetFx

+  build Build.NetStd
+  build Test.NetStd
-  build
+  build NuGet.NetStd

   build Build
+  build Test
-  build Nuget
+  build NuGet
   build Release

-which does
+which does things like:

   .paket\paket.bootstrapper.exe
   .paket\paket.exe restore
   packages\FAKE\tools\FAKE.exe build.fsx WhateverTarget

+### Use of Paket and FAKE

+Paket is only used to get fake and formating tools.
+Eventually we will likely remove this once we update the project files to .NET SDK 2.0.

+FAKE is only used to run build.fsx.
+Eventually we will likely remove this once we update the project files to .NET SDK 2.0.

 ### Testing

-Testing reuses the test files from ..\tests\service which were originally intended as FCS tests.
-Test using
+Testing reuses the test files from ..\tests\service which were are also FCS tests.

-    build RunTests.NetFx
-    build RunTests.NetCore

 ### Documentation Generation

-Use

     build GenerateDocs

-### Long term plans

-This part of this repo uses FAKE and paket for historical reasons.
+Output is in ``docs``.
+In the ``FSharp.Compiler.Service`` repo this is checked in and hosted as http://fsharp.github.io/FSharp.Compiler.Service.

+## The two other nuget packages

+It also contains both the source, build, packaging and test logic for

+* ``FSharp.Compiler.Service.MSBuild.v12`` adds legacy MSBuild v12 support to an instance of FSharp.Compiler.Service, if exact compatibility for scripting references such as ``#r "Foo, Version=1.3.4"`` is required.

+* ``FSharp.Compiler.Service.ProjectCracker`` is part of ``FsAutoComplete`` and Ionide and is used to crack old-style project formats using MSBuild.
+It used to be part of the FCS API.

+Both of these components are gradually becoming obsolete

+## Engineering road map

+FSharp.Compiler.Service is a somewhat awkward component.
 There are some things we can do to simplify things:

-1. Move to NUnit 3.x (same as rest of repo)
-1. Remove the use of Paket and just use the other packages already restored
+1. Remove the use of Paket and just get FAKE and documentation generation tools as part packages.config
 1. Move to new .NET SDK project file format
-1. Drop the explicit code generation for the .NET Core package and use standard FsLexYacc.targets etc
+1. Drop the explicit code generation for the .NET Core package and use standard FsLexYacc.targets etc.
 1. Drop the use of ``dotnet mergenupkg`` since we should be able to use cross targeting

-Eventually we may unify this part of the repo with the rest of the build and make this an official component.
+1. Make FCS a DLL similar ot the rest of the build and make this an official component from Microsoft (signed etc.)

-## The two other nuget packages

-It also contains both the source, build, packaging and test logic for  the nuget packages ``FSharp.Compiler.Service.MSBuild.v12`` and
-``FSharp.Compiler.Service.ProjectCracker``.
-Both of these components are gradually becoming obsolete and are now more rarely used.
-The first adds legacy MSBuild v12 support to an instance of FSharp.Compiler.Service, if exact compatibility for scripting references such as ``#r "Foo, Version=1.3.4"`` is required.
-The second is part of ``FsAutoComplete`` and Ionide and is used to crack old-style project formats.
+1. Replace FSharp.Compiler.Private by FSharp.Compiler.Service